 Effects of Smoking on Your Oral & Overall Health

 Smoking is a bad habit that many people have.
 Smoking has been proven to be detrimental to your health and can lead to some serious conditions such as cancer, emphysema, lung disease, and heart disease.
 In the United States alone there are over 480,000 deaths per year due to smoking-related illnesses, according to the Centers for Disease Control and Prevention.
 Smoking has been shown to have negative effects on oral health.
+Learn more about the tobacco effects on smokers teeth and gums.
 Smoking can:

 - Reduce saliva production, which reduces the mouth’s ability to kill bacteria, causing gum disease.